TechnicalVishalJi/Python-Web-App/README.md

 # AI Question Answering and Image Processing Website

 This is an AI-powered web application that can answer questions, analyze images to describe their content, and generate beautiful images from text prompts.
-Built using Python and Flask, and hosted on Render, it leverages the Gemini API to perform AI-driven tasks.
+Built using Python and Flask, and hosted on Render, it leverages the Gemini API and GPT4Free Library to perform AI-driven tasks.

 ## Features